duwei-astro/lensing-dynamics-inference/README.md

 Pool(20)
 ```

 Run all notebook cells in order.
-On the tested system, the reduced demonstration takes approximately 1 minute using 20 CPU cores.
+On the tested system, the reduced demonstration takes approximately 1 minute using 20 parallel processes.
 This configuration is intended only to demonstrate the workflow and does not provide converged posterior constraints.

 A successful run produces diagnostic output and an MCMC chain file, which is saved in the same directory as the notebook.

-The fiducial external-convergence-prior setting is `lambda_val = 1.0` and users may
+The fiducial external-convergence-prior setting is `lambda_val = 1.0`.
+Users may
 change `lambda_val` to explore the sensitivity of the inference to the weight assigned to the external-convergence priors.
 To test the sensitivity of the results to the adopted cosmology, users can vary `Omatter` in `cosmo_kb_func.data_collection`, for example by setting `Omatter = 0.35`.